naccdata/nacc-flywheel/docs/development/index.md

 Consult `fw-beta gear config --help` for details on the command.

-#### Set Environment Variables
+#### Environment Variables

-If the gear needs environment variables, these will need to be set before the gear will run locally.
+Environment variables are set in the `manifest.json`.

+>Secrets should not be added to the manifest file since it is version controlled.

 #### Run the gear